koumoul-dev/vuetify-jsonschema-form/docker/README.md

 - `cd docker`
 - `./build.sh`
 - The tests sometimes do not work.
 Then simply remove `&& npm test` from item `scripts.prepublish` in `package.json`.
 Then retry building.
+- If you do not want to use the docker cache, simply call `./build.sh --no-cache`.

 # Start the server
 - `cd docker`